Learning Temporal Resolution in Spectrogram for Audio Classification: Experiments

 \section{Experiments}

-We focus on evaluating DiffRes on the mel-spectrogram, which is one of the most popular features used by state-of-the-art systems~\citep{chen2022hts, gong2022ssast, verbitskiy2022eranns, koutini2021efficient}.
-We evaluate DiffRes on five different tasks and datasets~(see Table~\ref{tab:dataset-info} in Appendix~\ref{app-dataset-experiment-details}), including audio tagging on AudioSet~\citep{gemmeke2017audio} and FSD50K~\citep{fonseca2021fsd50k}, environmental sound classification on ESC50~\citep{piczak2015esc}, limited-vocabulary speech recognition on SpeechCommands~\citep{warden2018speech}, and music instrument classification on NSynth~\citep{engel2017neural}.
-All the datasets are resampled at a sampling rate of \num{16}~kHz.
+We focus on evaluating DiffRes on the mel-spectrogram, which is one of the most popular features used by state-of-the-art systems~\citep{chen2022hts, gong2022ssast, koutini2021efficient}.
+We evaluate DiffRes on five different tasks and datasets including audio tagging on AudioSet~\citep{gemmeke2017audio} and FSD50K~\citep{fonseca2021fsd50k}, environmental sound classification on ESC50~\citep{piczak2015esc}, limited-vocabulary speech recognition on SpeechCommands~\citep{warden2018speech}, and music instrument classification on NSynth~\citep{engel2017neural}.
+All the datasets are resampled at a sampling rate of $16$~kHz.
 Following the evaluation protocol in the previous works~\citep{zeghidour2021leaf,riad2021learning, kong2020panns,gong2021psla}, we report the mean average precision~(mAP) as the main evaluation metric on AudioSet and FSD50K, and report classification accuracy~(ACC) on other datasets.
-In all experiments, we use the same architecture as used by ~\cite{gong2021psla}, which is an EfficientNet-B2~\citep{tan2019efficientnet} with four attention heads~(\num{13.6}~M parameters).
-We reload the ImageNet pretrained weights for EfficientNet-B2 in a similar way to~\cite{gong2021ast, gong2021psla}.
-We apply random spec-augmentation~\citep{park2019specaugment} with up to \num{37.5}\% and \num{50}\% masking on the frequency and time dimension following~\cite{gong2021psla}.
-We also apply mixup~\citep{zhang2017mixup} augmentation with \num{0.5} probability.
+In all experiments, we use the same architecture as used by ~\citet{gong2021psla}, which is an EfficientNet-B2~\citep{tan2019efficientnet} with four attention heads~($13.6$~M parameters).
+We reload the ImageNet pretrained weights for EfficientNet-B2 in a similar way to~\citep{gong2021ast, gong2021psla}.
+For the training data, we apply random spec-augmentation~\citep{park2019specaugment} and mixup augmentation~\citep{zhang2017mixup} following~\citet{gong2021psla}.
 All experiments are repeated three times with different seeds to reduce randomness.
-We also report the standard derivation of the repeated trails along with the averaged result.
+We also report the standard derivation of the repeated trials along with the averaged result.
 We train the DiffRes layer with $\lambda=0.5$ and $\epsilon=\num{1e-4}$.
 For the frame aggregation function $\mathcal{A}$~(see Equation~\ref{eq:1-frame-warping}), we use both the max and mean operations, whose outputs are concatenated with the resolution encoding $\mathcal{E}$ on the channel dimension as the input feature to the classifier.
-The frame importance estimation module we used in this paper is a stack of five $\operatorname{ResConv1D}$~(see Table~\ref{tab:resconv1-frame-importance-ConvAvgPool-structure} in Appendix~\ref{app-dataset-experiment-details}) with a total \num{82371} of parameters.
-We calculate the mel-spectrogram with a Hanning window, \num{25}~ms window length, \num{10}~ms hop size, and \num{128}~mel-filterbanks by default.
-We list our detailed hyperparameters setting in Table~\ref{tab:hyper-parameters}~(Appendix~\ref{app-dataset-experiment-details}).
-We also encourage readers to read through Figure~\ref{fig-example-sc} and Figure~\ref{fig-example-audioset} in Appendix~\ref{app-examples} for examples of DiffRes on the mel-spectrogram.
+The frame importance estimation module we used in this paper is a stack of five $\operatorname{ResConv1D}$ with around $82$k parameters.
+We calculate the mel-spectrogram with a Hanning window, $25$~ms window length, $10$~ms hop size, and $128$~mel-filterbanks by default.
+We list the implementation details and hyperparameters setting in the supplementary material.